Skelly0/Publicia/documentation/Publicia Documentation.txt

 - Check if your query is too complex or ambiguous

 #### Contextual Retrieval Issues
-- If context seems inadequate, check document structure
+-   **Check Document Structure**: Poorly structured documents lead to poor context generation.
-- Use `/export_prompt` to verify context is being generated and included
+-   **Verify with `/export_prompt`**: This is the best way to see the actual context being generated and included in prompts.
-- Make sure OpenRouter API is configured correctly
+-   **API Key/Model Access**: Ensure the model used for context generation (e.g., Gemini Flash) is accessible via your OpenRouter key.
-- Consider adjusting the context prompt template
+-   **Regenerate Embeddings**: If context is consistently poor for a document, try regenerating its embeddings.

 ### Logging and Debugging